 Seed List for January 2024: Cactus, Succulents, and Other Desert Plants

 This is my seed list for Desert Sense Nursery at Destination:Forever Ranch and Gardens, as of January 2024.
-There are several important notes about seeds I sell.
+There are several important notes about seeds I have available.
 The first is that not every species is likely to be pure, as my garden is open pollinated and I make no effort at controlling who breeds with whom.
 Insects will do their insect things without my approval or assistance.
 Therefore hybrids are likely, or even expected, although proportions of hybrid seedlings can vary from batch to batch.

 Certain genera with high diversity in my gardens stand a greater likelihood of being crossed with another member of the same genus.
 This is particularly true in Opuntias, Agaves, and Ferocactus, especially when different species flower concurrently at the same time of year.
 Spring flowering barrels are likely to cross with other spring flowering ones, and those that bloom in the late summer are likely to cross with others in similar fashion.
 One thing that probably won’t happen is a spring flowering species crossing with a late summer species, however, so don’t necessarily expect random crosses between two types with very distinct and separate bloom times.
 If you have any questions about the likelihood of hybridization in a given species, you can ask and I will offer an opinion or chance of probability.